jspanchal/codetonics/_posts/javascript/2017-12-29-detecting-array-vs-object.md

 ---
 title: Detecting Array vs Object in JavaScript
-categories: [Javascript]
+categories: [JavaScript]
-tags: [Javascript, Array, Object, instanceof, Tips]
+tags: [JavaScript, Array, Object, instanceof, Tips]
 ---

 The behaviour of JavaScript can be tricky some times.